Camera Lenses

 focal length represented in millimeters (mm)

 A camera sensor is a hardware that captures light and converts it into an image.
-A 35 mm full-frame sensor type is generally favored among photographers.
+Photographers generally favor a 35 mm full-frame sensor type.

 Focal lengths are integral to photography because they indicate how ‘zoomed in’ an image appears.

-Once you know how focal lengths affect and relate to elements like zoom, perspective, and range, you can get creative with how you manipulate these features.
+Once you know how focal lengths affect and relate to elements like zoom, perspective, and range, you can get creative with manipulating these features.

 Before we continue, it is useful to go through several photography terms that are relevant to a focal length: